-I told him I was flying to Lukla, the start of all adventures in the Sagarmatha (Everest) region, the next day.
+I told him I was flying to Lukla, the gateway to the Sagarmatha (Everest) region, the next day.
 This was still a to-be-realized-truth.
 Actually booking a flight was still on my list of things to do.
 My first morning in Nepal had been long, spending all of my hard earned bargaining tricks on North Fake outdoor gear in the tourist ghetto of Thamel.
 Later, to the booking agent in the tiny room between two Tibetan singing bowl shops who pulled out a sticky laminated poster of airlines and their timetables, I had only one question.

 “Which one takes the most risks?”